nnellans/terraform-guide/README.md

   - Read the documentation for your chosen Remote Backend type for more information
 - `backend` blocks can NOT use Terraform variables or references, they must use hardcoded values
   - This is because Terraform CLI sets the Remote Backend as the very first step, even before it processes variables
-  - Do NOT put sensitive values directly in the `backend` block
+  - I'm warning you one last time, do NOT put sensitive values directly in the `backend` block
   - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
     - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
     - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`